chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

     1. Character Variables (*ⲁ*, *ⲃ*, *ⲅ*, etc. ): Lowercase Coptic letters will represent Character Variables, i.e. indeterminate Characters.
 Subscripts will occassionally be used with Coptic letters to denote Word Variables, (*ⲁ*:sub:`1`, *ⲁ*:sub:`2`, ... )

+The range of a Character Variable is understood to be the Alphabet **Σ** from which it is being drawn.

+At this early stage, the formal system needs to introduce a notion of *equality* to make any significant headway.
+There will be a several types of equality defined within the system, but each new layer of equality will be built on top of the primitive notion of *Character Equalty* now introduced in the first preliminary Axiom to the formal system.

+**Axiom C.0: The Equality Axiom**

+For any Characters *ⲁ, ⲃ ∈* **Σ**, the notion of equality, denoted by *ⲁ = ⲃ*, is a primitive concept and assumed to be understood.
+It is further assumed that character equality is an equivalence relation, satisfying reflexivity, symmetry and transitivity,

+    1. ∀ ⲁ ∈ Σ: ⲁ = ⲁ
+    2. ∀ ⲁ, ⲃ ∈ Σ: ⲁ = ⲃ ↔ ⲃ = ⲁ
+    3. ∀ ⲁ, ⲃ, ⲅ ∈ Σ: (ⲁ = ⲃ ∧ ⲃ = ⲅ) → (ⲁ = ⲅ) ∎

 Concatenation
 ^^^^^^^^^^^^^

 Concatenation is considered the sole constitutive operation for the formation of Strings.
 It is taken as a primitive operation, but not an elementary operation.
 By this it is meant the notion of concatenation that is about to be adopted does not define concatenation solely in terms of Strings.
 Concatenation will be defined as a hetergeneous operation that is performed between Characters in a Alphabet and Strings.

-**Definition 1.1.1: Concatenation**  The result of *concatenating* any two Characters *ⲁ* and *ⲃ** is denoted *ⲁⲃ*.
+**Definition 1.1.1: Concatenation**

+The result of *concatenating* any two Characters *ⲁ* and *ⲃ** is denoted *ⲁⲃ*.
 To make the operands of concatenation clear, parenthesis will sometimes be used to separate the Characters being concatenated, *ⲁ(ⲃ) = (ⲁ)ⲃ = ⲁⲃ*.

-Colloquially, *ⲁ* is the String that results from placing *ⲃ* behind *ⲁ*.
-More formally, Character concatenation is defined inductively through the following schema,
+Character concatenation is defined inductively through the following schema,

     1. Basis Clause: ∀ ⲁ ∈ Σ: ⲁε = ⲁ
     2. Inductive Clause: ∀ ⲁ, ⲃ, ⲅ ∈ Σ: ⲁ(ⲃⲅ) = (ⲁⲃ)ⲅ
-    3. Comprehension Clause: ∀ ⲁ ∈ Σ, ∀ s ∈ S: ⲁs ∈ S
-    4. Uniqueness Clause: ∀ ⲁ, ⲃ, ⲅ, ⲇ ∈ Σ: (ⲁⲃ = ⲅⲇ) → ((ⲁ = ⲅ) ∧ (ⲃ = ⲇ)) ∎
+    3. Uniqueness Clause: ∀ ⲁ, ⲃ, ⲅ, ⲇ ∈ Σ: (ⲁⲃ = ⲅⲇ) → ((ⲁ = ⲅ) ∧ (ⲃ = ⲇ)) ∎
+    4. Comprehension Clause: ∀ ⲁ ∈ Σ, ∀ s ∈ S: ⲁs ∈ S

+Colloquially, *ⲁⲃ* is the String that results from placing *ⲃ* behind *ⲁ*.

-The first clause is the basis step of induction which states any Character appended to the Empty Character is the Character itself.
-The second clause is the inductive step which allows the concatenation of Characters into Strings of arbitrary length through recursion.
+The first clause in Definition 1.1.1 is the basis step of induction which states any Character appended to the Empty Character is the Character itself.
+The second clause is the inductive step which allows the concatenation of Characters of arbitrary length through recursion.

+The Uniqueness Clause states that if the concatenation of two characters *ⲁ* and *ⲃ* is equal to the concatenation of two other characters *ⲅ* and *ⲇ*, then it must be the case that *ⲁ* is equal to *ⲅ* and *ⲃ* is equal to *ⲇ*.
+In other words, there's only one set of Characters that can form a given String through concatenation.

 It is assumed that the operation of concatenation is closed with respect to the set of all Strings **S**.
 In other words, concatenation will always yield a String.
-This assumption is captured in the Comprehension Clause of Definition 1.1.1.
-This clause ensures ensures that all results of concatenation are Strings.
+This assumption is partly captured in the Comprehension Clause of Definition 1.1.1.
+This clause ensures that the result of concatenating any Character with a String is a String.
+However, this clause is not what ensures the closure of **S** with respect to concatenation.
+In order to close **S**, an additional assumption must be introduced.
+Before introducing this assumption in the form of an axiom, a brief explanation is required for this departure from convention.

-The Uniqueness Clause states that if the concatenation of two characters *ⲁ* and *ⲃ* is equal to the concatenation of two other characters *ⲅ* and *ⲇ*, then it must be the case that *ⲁ* is equal to *ⲅ* and *ⲃ* is equal to *ⲇ*.
-In other words, there's only one set of Characters that can form a given String through concatenation.

-Concatenation as it is normally found in the fields of automata theory and regular expressions is treated as a primitive operation performed between two Strings operands.
-Concatenation of multiple Strings is then defined inductively.
+Concatenation as it is normally found in the fields of automata theory or regular expressions is treated as a primitive operation performed between two strings operands.
+Concatenation of multiple strings is then defined inductively, similary to Definition 1.1.1 but differing in the essential quality that it treats of only strings.
 The current formulation differs in that concatenation in this system is not conceived as the "joining" of two or more Strings.
 Instead, the formal system under construction treats concatenation as an elementary operation that occurs between Characters and Strings, i.e. it is a *hetergeneous* operation.

+The reason for this distinction will become clear as the formal theory begins to detail palindromic structures that display symmetry across linguistic levels.
+It should only be noted at this point that Definition 1.1.1 is a conscious decision to depart from convention.

-To make this distinction plain, it should be noted that given an Alphabet Σ and Definition 1.1.1, one still cannot say the result of a concatenation of two Characters is a String, nor make any claim about the contents of **S**, the set of all Strings.
+To make this distinction plain, it should be noted that given an Alphabet **Σ** and Definition 1.1.1, one still cannot say the result of a concatenation of two Characters is a String, nor make any claim about the contents of **S**, the set of all Strings.
 The Comprehension Clause of Definition 1.1.1 only states the result of concatenating a Character with a String is a String.
 It says nothing at all about whether or not single Characters themselves are Strings, and thus it says nothing about whether the result of concatenating two or more Characters is itself a String.

-In order to rectify this, the first Axiom is introduced,
+In order to rectify this, the first Axiom is now introduced.

 **Axiom C.1: The Character Axiom**